A guide for how primary and secondary school teachers can support children who stammer.

 Does a child in your class stammer, or stutter as it's called in other parts of the world?
 As a teacher, you can make a real difference to their school experience.

+Create an inclusive environment for them.
 It doesn't take much to provide the right support once you understand how stammering might affect the child.
-Put the following strategies in place to help create an inclusive environment for them.
 An added bonus is that everyone in the class will benefit when communication is encouraged and supported.
 Share this information with other teachers and staff the child is likely to come into contact with, so everybody know how best to support them.

 Stammering & its effects